Surveying optically addressable spin qubits for quantum information and sensing technology: Overview of Candidate Spin Qubit Materials

-Recently, even fluorescent proteins have been demonstrated as a viable spin qubit medium \textit{in vivo} and in solution at room temperature.
+Additionally, ODMR has long been used to investigate genuine bio-molecules such as nucleotides and proteins using phoshphorescence of pyridine dinucleotides or certain amino acid residues such as tryptophan \cite{Kwiram1982, Clarke1982}, albeit at cryogenic temperatures.
+The emission wavelength-dependence of tryptophan's ZFS parameters enabled investigators to distinguish between different proteins and even different tryptophan residues in the same protein molecule.
+The usefulness of these studies was restricted due to the perceived inability of these molecules to maintain long $T_1$s at room temperature, where dynamics effects occur.
+However, recently fluorescent proteins have been demonstrated as a viable spin qubit medium \textit{in vivo} and in solution at room temperature.
 Feder \textit{et al.,} used ODMR spectroscopy to demonstrate that at 80 K the X-Z and Y-Z triplet transitions of enhanced yellow fluorescent protein (EYFP) demonstrated a 44$\%$ and 32$\%$ ODMR contrast, respectively \cite{Feder2024}.
-This corresponds with a zero-applied field $T_1$ of 141 $\mu$s (estimated from spin polarisation decay) and $T_2$ of 1.5 $\mu$s.
-Using Carr-Purcell-Meiboom-Gill (CPMG) dynamical decoupling the effective decoherence time ($T_{DD}$) reached 16 $\mu$s.
+This corresponds with a zero-applied field $T_1$ of 141 $\mu$s (estimated from spin polarisation decay) and $T_2$ of 1.5~$\mu$s.
+Using Carr-Purcell-Meiboom-Gill (CPMG) dynamical decoupling the effective decoherence time ($T_\textrm{DD}$) reached 16~$\mu$s.
 The authors largely circumvent overhead limitations from long triplet lifetimes (ms) using an additional near-infrared pulse to induce T$_1$ to T$_2$ transitions to induce reverse ISC and delayed fluorescence from S$_1$.
 This interesting methodology could be suitable for other spin systems with quasi-resonant S$_1$ and T$_2$ electronic states, such as pentacene, to increase their sensitivity by increasing measurement repetition rates.